driemworks/fangorn/docs/setup.md

 ### Prerequisites (One Time Setup)

+This library is built with subxt and requires that you generate the proper metadata.scale.
+If you intend to use the substrate-contract-node, the included metadata file will suffice.
+Otherwise, you **must** perform this one-time setup to generate the metadata.

 1. [Install cargo contract](https://github.com/use-ink/cargo-contract)
 2. Build the 'iris' contract locally (from the root):
    ``` sh